Program

 University of Tübingen

-How grammar is created and shaped: Grammaticalization processes in the histories of Germanic and Romance
+How grammar is created and shaped: Grammaticalization processes in the history of German(ic)

 The famous 19th-century linguist August Schleicher coined the slogan ‚Wenn wir nicht wissen, wie etwas geworden ist, so kennen wir es nicht’ – Unless we know how something came into being, we do not understand it.